Salamanth/SortByListsForTrello/README.md

-# TrelloSortCardsByTags
+# Sort by Lists for Trello
-Chrome extension : Sort your cards by custom tags in Trello
+Chrome extension : Sort your cards by lists in Trello